 Some people have done some of their research.
 They knew where the most popular essential oil brands fell short.
 They may have even taken a few aromatherapy classes or read some of the most recommended books.
 But somewhere along the way, they started to talk about or teach things that they didn't fully understand yet.

 I know it's easy to get caught up in the excitement of learning about something you feel passionate about and want to share it (and there's a place for that), but the problem is that when we start speaking as an authority too early, the inaccuracies in our words can stick around and create confusion, especially when we've already built an audience of people who trust us.

 We see a lot of this happening, especially on social media based platforms.
-Unfortunately, it's often being manifested in manipulation and fear-based, my-way-or-the-highway 'teaching' styles, which are anything but true to the holistic spirit of aromatherapy.
+Unfortunately, it's often being manifested in manipulation and fear-based, my-way-or-the-highway, "always" and "never" type 'teaching' styles, which are anything but true to the holistic spirit of aromatherapy.

 Bottom line: It's better to be quiet and admit that you don't fully understand a certain subject than to pretend to know what you're talking about when you don't...yet.

 The solution: Keep learning.
 Embrace the process of learning and recognize that we are all students.
 Share what you know.
 Be humble.
 Be honest.
 Ask for help when you need it.
 Don't be afraid to admit it when you don't fully understand something yet.
 We're all here to help each other and we're all growing.
 Admitting that you don't know something builds more trust with your audience than bluffing.